AnonDeveano/Dead-Mans-Switch/README.md

 - `withdrawTokens` - Checks the balanceOf the specific token address that is passed to the function.
 If valid, the function will `safeTransfer` all of the token to the `distAddress`

 - `Ping` - This function REQUIRES for the `distAddress` as well as the `timePeriod` to work properly.
 You set the distAddress to wherever you'd want the funds to be sent and the timePeriod is customizable for your needs (it goes by seconds, 60 = 1 min, 3600 = 1 hour, etc).
+The `timePeriod` would begin as `block.timestamp + 12 weeks` but the arbitrary waiting period can be changed by the contract's `owner`.
+When the `else` condition of this function is met, all ERC-20 tokens and ether will be sent.
+The `tokenWallet` mapping and `tokenArray` will be cleared as well.

 - `getBalance` and `getTokenBalance` are pretty self-explanatory.
 One returns the ethers/native currency balance and the other returns the balanceOf of a specific token contract

+- `getTokenAddresses` returns an array of the ERC-20 token addresses currently stored on the smart contract.

+- `getTimeperiod` returns the UNIX timestamp for when the contract is set to expire.

 **What's In Progress:**